-If you are currently renting a home or apartment, use our Rent vs Buy Calculator to help determine which option provides the most economic benefits for you over the time you plan to be in your residence.
-When using the calculator, be sure to include some assumption about future increases in your rent, as most landlords periodically raise rents.
+If you are currently renting a home or apartment, use the Rent vs Buy Calculator from Discover® Home Loans to help determine which option provides the most economic benefits for you over the time you plan to be in your residence.
+When using the calculator, be sure to consider potential future increases in your rent, as most landlords periodically raise rents.

 You Build Equity

-- As your home increases in the value, it creates more equity for you
+- As your home's value increases, it creates more equity for you.

 In a sense, paying your mortgage is a form of savings, since it increases your home equity.
 And you may be able to tap into that home equity if you need money in the future.

 When necessary, you can borrow against your home equity to meet a variety of financial needs, including home improvements, education or medical expenses.
 A home equity loan or line of credit can also be used to pay off high interest credit card debt, since the interest rate is generally lower and the interest payments may be tax deductible (see your tax advisor for a determination).
-Read our Cash Out Refinance article for more information on how you can one day access the equity that you build in your home.
+Read our Cash Out Refinance article for more information on how you might one day be able access the equity that you build in your home.

 You Enjoy Significant Tax Deductions

 Owning a home can reduce the amount you pay in income taxes each year.
-Your mortgage interest and property tax payments may be deductible from your federal taxes, as well as many state taxes.
-Certain closing costs and loan discount points also may be tax deductible1.
-In the early years of your mortgage, when interest represents the bulk of your monthly mortgage payment, these tax deductions can put a significant amount of money back in your pocket.
+Your mortgage interest and property tax payments under certain circumstances may be deductible from your federal taxes.
+Many states consider these tax deductible as well.
+Even certain closing costs and loan discount points may also be tax deductible.
+In the early years of your mortgage, when interest represents the bulk of your monthly mortgage payment, these potential tax deductions can put a significant amount of money back in your pocket.
 Consult with your tax advisor to determine if your particular mortgage situation permits tax deductibility.